Innovators Seek Innovators

 • A positive culture awarded an Outstanding Workplace designation in 2023 and 2024 by People Insight based on our high levels of employee engagement

-• The pay range for this position varies by geographic market.
-In Minneapolis, the estimated starting pay is $28.55-$37.95 per hour (based on a 37.5-hour workweek).
+• The salary range for this position varies by geographic market.
+In Minneapolis, the estimated starting pay is $80,000 – $115,000 per year.
 Final compensation will be based on a variety of factors, including education, experience, skills, professional background, overall qualifications, and location.

 Our Commitment to Diversity